Cebe74/amstrad-basic-helper-vscode/README.md

 LOCOMOTIVE SOFTWARE AMSTRAD CPC BASIC syntax highlighting for Visual Studio Code.

-Supports all reserved words from the AMSTRAD CPC Locomotive BASIC range.
+* Supports all reserved words from the AMSTRAD CPC Locomotive BASIC range.
+* Renumbers the currently opened BASIC file in the same fashion that old RENUM statement works.
+Available from the Command Palette.

 ![Sample showing colorized code](images/basic.png)